AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/07/page02.md

        ![](../images/lab07-image21.png)

-      >**Note**: **Why This Step Matters** - Splitting data ensures the model is tested on unseen examples, just like a final exam tests what you've really learned—not just what you memorized.
-A 70/30 split is a common practice in machine learning to keep both the training and testing sets balanced and informative.

-      >**Note**: Add the Two-Class Decision Forest Model: You will add the Two-Class Decision Forest component to your pipeline.
-This model will be trained to predict whether a shipment will be delayed or on time based on historical shipping data.

 ### Task 5: Add the Two-Class Decision Forest Model

 After preparing your data, the next step is selecting a machine learning algorithm.
 In Azure ML Designer, you will find the Two-Class Decision Forest under Machine Learning > Initialize Model > Classification.
 Drag it onto the canvas—this model will later connect to the Train Model module.